Suicidal Ideation

 Once you identify the necessary protective and risk factors and conduct your assessment, it's important to know that you have resources as a behavioral health professional to help keep your client safe.
 Aside from building your relationship with your client and clearly communicating your desire to help them, you also have access to more intensive care options like:

-Regardless of how your session unfolds with your patient, it's absolutely vital to clearly and thoroughly document each session.
-Be sure to note your client's protective and risk factors, their support system, number of local crisis centers that you provide, and any other necessary factors you find during your evaluation.
+Regardless of how your session unfolds with your client, it's absolutely vital to clearly and thoroughly document each session.
+Be sure to note your client's protective and risk factors, their support system, the number of local crisis centers that you provide, and any other necessary factors you find during your evaluation.
 If your client denies feeling suicidal or having suicidal ideation, document their denial and any reason why you may believe they are high-risk.

-7. Determine Interventions
+9. Determine Interventions

 Review the resources you have at your disposal.
 If your client is not in crisis mode and is willing to engage in the treatment, discuss their options with them.
 You and your client may decide on more frequent sessions, for example, rather than seeking respite care.
 They may allow you to communicate with their loved ones or emergency contacts about enhancing protective factors and discussing a plan for suicide precautions.

-Something as minor as providing your patient with mental health crisis numbers can provide relief for them if they feel intense suicidal ideation and cannot contact you outside of business hours.
+Something as minor as providing your clients with mental health crisis numbers can provide relief for them if they feel intense suicidal ideation and cannot contact you outside of business hours.
 However, if your client is in a severe crisis, you may want to immediately refer them to inpatient hospitalization or the ED.

 Regardless, the intervention and treatment plan you devise will be based on your state and federal laws, your organization or practice policies, and your consultation with your clinical lead or supervisor.
 Your practice may also consult an outside organization during mental health crises.
-You'll also want to provide follow-up services, such as contacting and consulting your patient's current care team or services to determine long-term treatment.
+You'll also want to provide follow-up services, such as contacting and consulting your client's current care team or services to determine long-term treatment.

 Suicidal Ideation Treatment